Cost of Owning a Singapura Cat

 Owning a Singapura is a significant financial commitment over their 11-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 4-8 lbs and lifespan of 11-15 yrs, the Singapura requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-8 lbs and lifespan of 11-15 yrs, the Singapura has specific care needs shaped by its genetics and build.
 For those considering the Singapura, the breed's combination of light shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.

 Genetic Health Considerations: The Singapura breed has documented susceptibility to PKD, uterine inertia, HCM.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.